What is access rights management?

 AD360 is a great IAM package that includes auditing, analysis, and reporting tools.
 ManageEngine lets you take a 60-day free trial of the software so that you can test it out without risk.

-ADAudit Plus is a little different to the other access management tools on this list because it is concerned with monitoring activities for the purposes of security rather than enabling access to permission-editing tools for administration.
+ManageEngine ADAudit Plus is a little different from the other access management tools on this list because it is concerned with monitoring activities for the purposes of security rather than enabling access to permission-editing tools for administration.

 The audit trail of ADAudit Plus offers you two activity perspectives simultaneously.
 These are user activities and hardware/file system utilization.
 These audits record the team member who implemented each data change.
 For standards compliance, audit data needs to be stored in archives for three years.
 This is a requirement of HIPAA, PCI-DSS, SOX, GLBA, and FISMA.
 ADAudit Plus compresses these audit files, while also indexing them for rapid access.

 A reporting module includes more than 150 pre-written report formats, but it is also possible to build your own.
 Reports can be scheduled to run periodically and they can be mailed out automatically.
 Reports can be generated in CSV, XLS, HTML, and PDF formats.

 - Focused heavily on compliance requirements, making it a good option for maintaining industry compliance

 - Preconfigured compliance reports allow you to see where you stand in just a few clicks